stalniy/casl/docs-src/src/content/pages/guide/intro/en.md

 4. **Conditions**\
    An object or function which restricts user action only to matched subjects.
 This is useful when you need to give a permission on resources created by a user (e.g., to allow user to update and delete own `Article`)

 > CASL doesn't have a concept of a role but it doesn't mean it can't be used in role based system.
-See [Roles with CASL][page-roles] for details.
+See [Roles with static rules CASL](../../cookbook/roles/with-static-rules) for details.

-[page-roles]: #

 At the core of CASL is a system that enables us to declaratively define and check user permissions using clear javascript syntax:

 > CASL has sophisticated support for TypeScript but in this guide we will use JavaScript for the purpose of ease.
-See [CASL TypeScript][page-casl-ts] for details
+See [CASL TypeScript](../../advanced/typescript) for details

-[page-casl-ts]: #

 ```js @{data-filename="defineAbility.js"}
 import { defineAbility } from '@casl/ability';